sbhakim/zebra/README.md

-# ZeBRa: Byte-Level Memory Accounting for Continual Intrusion Detection
+# ZeBRa: Memory-Efficient Continual Learning for RPL Intrusion Detection

 ZeBRa measures what a continual-learning strategy actually keeps resident between domains, in bytes, and re-runs a released RPL intrusion-detection benchmark under a corrected protocol.
-Seven strategies are compared on one shared detector across 60 domains, four orderings and three paired seeds.
+The paired grid runs twelve strategies on one shared detector across 60 domains, four orderings and three paired seeds;
+three further arms run at an RFC 7228 Class 2 budget.

 ## What this provides